 What You Actually Need :

-You’ll want blue and silver baubles (mixed box of 20-30) as your foundation.
-Additionally, silver beaded garland adds sparkle, while white and silver pillar candles create elegant height.
-Finally, mercury glass or clear glass accents bring that icy sophistication.
+Blue and silver baubles — mixed box of 20 to 30 Silver beaded garland for sparkle White and silver pillar candles Mercury glass or clear glass accents for that icy feel

 • • •